dotenv-linter/dotenv-linter/README.md

 .my-env-file:3 The line has spaces around equal sign
 ```

-If you want to exclude a file with a specific name to check,
+If you want to exclude a file with a specific name from check,
 you can use the argument `--exclude FILE_NAME` or its short version `-e FILE_NAME`:

 ```bash